time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 These entities have *attributes* that provide information about them, such as names, dates, and archival locations.

 Additionally, both models include the concept of *relations*, which describe the connections between entities.

-For example, in the relations, we can specify that person X is the father of person Y or that person Z bought property W.
+For example, with relations, we can specify that person X is the father of person Y or that person Z bought property W.

-But each model uses different terms for refer to the same things.
-For instance in the Kleio notation "groups" are used to record entities, and "elements" to record their attributes.
+Since Timelink bridges different types of data models, which have their own literature and terminology, it is sometimes confusing to what exactly terms like "attribute", "entity", "relation" refer to.

 In the context of a database, entities such as *persons*, *objects*, *acts*, and *sources* are represented as rows in different database tables.
 Each table column corresponds to an attribute of the entities of the same type, storing information such as names, dates, and other relevant data.